Vegan Banana Oatmeal Blender Muffins

 - Healthy Green Monster Muffins

-**Please note that none of the recipes above are vegan but they are all dairy-free**
+**Please note that most of the recipes above are NOT vegan but they are all dairy-free.
+I’m working on developing more vegan versions soon!**

 Vegan Banana Oatmeal Blender Muffins